 Breathing lies at the center of human existence.
 If we don’t breathe, we won’t exist.
 It is one of the most common as well as basic processes of the human body which has ignorance wrapped around it.
-In this article, we explore the core of yogic practice- breathing’s significance and how to master it.
+In this article, we explore the core of yogic practice- breathing’s significance and how to Breath Correctly.

 Breathing influences each and every cell’s activities in the body is also linked with the performance of the brain.
 It is an established fact that on an average a human breathes around 15 times in a minute which is close to 21,600 timers every day.
 Each breath a human take is linked to different aspects of human experience.

 Breathing exercises form the yogic practices’ core.
 They aim to create balance and harmony within the body and also detoxify the system at the same time.
 If breathing is done correctly and practicing of breathing techniques is done in right fashion, it has many benefits.
 Irregular or incorrect breathing can lead to harm to the body in various ways.
 Rhythmic, deep, as well as slow respiration, helps in stimulating the mind and makes it free from stress.
 However, irregular breathing can disrupt the brain’s rhythm and can lead to many physical, emotional as well as mental blocks.
 It can lead to many inner conflicts as well as unbalanced personality along with disordered lifestyle and various diseases.